tarunguptaraja/tarunguptaraja/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, Computer programming.
 - 💼 &nbsp; Android developer and Comptetive Coder.
-- 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
+- 🌱 &nbsp; Enthusiast in Web and Mobile Application Development.
-- ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Poster Designing or Video Editing freshs my mind.
 - ☕ &nbsp; I belive, a perfect cup of cold coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>